 44. Dismiss: To reject or disregard a statement or argument as unworthy of consideration.

-In my personal experiences, I have often found myself needing to use these synonyms when engaging in debates or discussions related to and .
+In my personal experiences, I have often found myself needing to use these synonyms when engaging in debates or discussions related to wine and brewing.
 Whether it is defending a particular winemaking technique or challenging a claim about the flavor profiles of certain beers, having a diverse vocabulary of synonyms for “rebuttled” allows me to express my thoughts effectively and engage in meaningful conversations.